j9t/little-books/manuscript/html-css-coding-guidelines.md

 ### Automation

 Lastly, a particularly useful habit—and a key for future handling of coding guidelines—is automation.
-The assessment of code quality should be automated as much as possible and we should also automate improving and fixing code.
+The assessment of code quality should be automated as much as possible.
+We should also automate fixing and improving code.

-At the moment, there is no single out-of-the-box solution for this (only [small scripts](https://robertnyman.com/2010/01/19/tools-for-concatenating-and-minifying-css-and-javascript-files-in-different-development-environments/) abound), but our vision overall should be that our development environment shows us local coding preferences, highlights violations and fixes them for us; that then, when we stage our code, additional checks are run that likewise report issues and fix them, and that at the end, optimized, minified, compressed, our code goes live in the shape we had envisioned it.
+At the moment, there is no single out-of-the-box solution for this (only [small scripts](https://robertnyman.com/2010/01/19/tools-for-concatenating-and-minifying-css-and-javascript-files-in-different-development-environments/) abound), but our vision should be that our development environment shows us local coding preferences, highlights violations and fixes them for us; that then, when we stage our code, additional checks are run that likewise report issues and fix them, and that at the end, optimized, minified, compressed, our code goes live in the shape we envision it.

 {pagebreak}